shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/helping-a-friend-create-a-new-hugo-blog.md

 ---
-title: "Creating a New Hugo Blog with a Friend"
+title: "Helping a Friend Create a New Blog with Hugo and GitHub Pages"
 date: 2024-02-06
 draft: false
 ---